ShehanAT/Twitter-Interface/README.md

 * Added create-react-app client for React frontend:white_check_mark:
 * use #allow-insecure-localhost on chrome to bypass invalid certificate for https://localhost error:white_check_mark:
 * Create a custom twitter interface in Twitter component then inject api data to it
+* need to figure out how to pass api data to child component in order to display the api data